Louisiana is at the top of the list, along with New York and Rhode Island. The least expensive were Iowa, Alabama, and North Carolina.

 This is a significant jump from one of the least expensive states, Iowa, where it’s on average of $84 per month.

 analyzed a study that showed teen drivers were two-and-a-half times more likely to participate in one or more risky behaviors when driving with a peer, than if they were driving alone.
 The same study found that the likelihood of risky behavior increased even further with multiple passengers in the car.

 But is there something about Louisiana that makes car insurance more expensive there than in some other states?

-According to NOLA.com, there may be a number of factors contributing to the expensive car insurance of Louisiana residents, including a high rate of uninsured drivers and a high rate of auto litigation.
+, there may be a number of factors contributing to the expensive car insurance of Louisiana residents, including a high rate of uninsured drivers and a high rate of auto litigation.